3nippo/equation-solving/README.md

 What is this code about?

-I was given two equations and it's slutions on the given segments.
+I was given two equations and it's solutions on the given segments.
 I had to implement 3 different numerical methods of solving equations and compare my results with the given answers:

 ```
 1) Dichotomy